igoham/CISSP/8 - Secure-Software-development.md

 **What are candidate keys**

 A candidate key is a combination of attributes that uniquely identify a database record without referring to any other data.
 Each table may have one or more candidate.
 One of these candidate keys is selected as the table primary key.
 A table contains only one primary key, but it can contain several candidate keys.
 If a candidate key is composed of two or more columns, then it's called a composite key.

+**How to test coverate computed**

+    (A) the total lines of code in the piece of software you are testing, and (B) the number of lines of code all test cases currently execute, and Find (B divided by A) multiplied by 100 – this will be your test coverage %.

+- Formula = (A * B) * 100 = coverage%
+    - (650 / 1000) * 100 = 65%